-The Vigil Mechanism as envisaged in the Companies Act, 2013, the Rules prescribed thereunder and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 is implemented through the Company's Whistle Blower Policy to enable the Directors, employees and all stakeholders of the Company to report genuine concerns, to provide for adequate safeguards against victimisation of persons who use such mechanism and make provision for direct access to the Chairman of the Audit Committee.
+The Vigil Mechanism as envisaged in the Companies Act, 2013, the Rules prescribed there under and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 is implemented through the Company's Whistle Blower Policy to enable the Directors, employees and all stakeholders of the Company to report genuine concerns, to provide for adequate safeguards against victimisation of persons who use such mechanism and make provision for direct access to the Chairman of the Audit Committee.

-Whistle Blower Policy of your Company is available on the Company's website and can be accessed at the Web-link: https://www.icexindia.com/about-us/disclosures.
+Whistle Blower Policy of your Company is available on the Company's website.
 Further details are available in the Report on Corporate Governance that forms part of this Annual Report.